mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2.md

 So, let's start by trying to add the `get_report` ecall to retrieve the enclave report.

 ### The crypto class object
 The crypto class object provides functionality for encryption and hashing using the RSA algorithm and SHA-256 hash function.
 It uses the MbedTLS library for cryptographic operations.
+As it is not the purpose of our tutorial, you can copy the directly the files from the repo.
+But if you want to know more, here is some explanations

 ???
 "Explanations about the crypto class object"

     1. `Crypto::Crypto()` - Constructor method that initializes the crypto module by calling `init_mbedtls()`.

     2. `Crypto::~Crypto()` - Destructor method that frees resources allocated by the crypto module by calling `cleanup_mbedtls()`.